 TAS has budgeted for free school busing services for approximately 50% of the middle school student population.
 While charter schools are not required to provide transportation, TAS believes it is important to offer these services given the desire to serve students across the metro Atlanta region.
-TAS believes that many students will live within the required walking or drop-off and pickup zone and some other students will be dropped-off or picked-up by parents each day.
+TAS believes that many students will live within the required walking or drop-off and pick-up zone and some other students will be dropped-off or picked-up by parents each day.
 Adolescents are approaching an age of responsibility and independence when public transportation can be a feasible option for some families.
 Should demand exceed supply, TAS will conduct a random lottery of all interested students to determine which students are eligible for limited bus seats.

 The table below outlines a set of bus routes that are planned for families who choose to use TAS buses.
+The same route and stops will be used for the end of each school day.